GREAT Score: Global Robustness Evaluation of Adversarial Perturbation using Generative Models: Proof of Theorem

-\paragraph{A.2.3 Proof of the proposed global robustness estimate $\widehat{\Omega}(f)$ is a lower bound on the true global robustness $\Omega(f)$ with respect to $G$} Recall that we assume a generative model $G(\cdot)$ generates a sample $G(z)$ with $z \sim \mathcal{N}(0,I)$.
+Recall that we assume a generative model $G(\cdot)$ generates a sample $G(z)$ with $z \sim \mathcal{N}(0,I)$.
 Following the form of Lemma \ref{lem_clever} (but ignoring the local Lipschitz constant), let

 denote the gap in the model likelihood of the correct class $c$ and the most likely class other than $c$ of a given classifier $f$, where the gap is defined to be $0$ if the model makes an incorrect top-1 class prediction on $G(z)$.
-Then, using Lemma \ref{lem_Lip} with $g'$, we define
+Then, using Lemma \ref{lem_Lip} with $g'$, we define \ztli{Modified the equations} and thus $ \mathbb{E}_{z \sim \mathcal{N}(0,I)} [g'(G(z))]$ has a Lipschitz constant $\sqrt{\cfrac{2}{\pi}}$ in $\mathcal{L}_2$ norm.
+This implies that for any input perturbation $\delta$,